 - Online registration for care at Providence hospitals.
 Personal information received or created through this service is subject to the Notice of Privacy Practices applicable to the hospital where you are registering.
-If you wish to review the Notice of Privacy Practices that applies to a Providence hospital, please see this Web page.
+If you wish to review the Notice of Privacy Practices that applies to a Providence hospital, then please see this Web page.

 - PHP Member Services.
-If you wish to review the Notice of Privacy Practices which applies to PHP Member Services, please see this Web page.
+If you wish to review the Notice of Privacy Practices which applies to PHP Member Services, then please see this Web page.

 - Providence Doctor’s Office Services.
 Personal information received or created through this service is subject to the Notice of Privacy Practices applicable to the health care provider with whom you have enrolled for this service.
-If you wish to review the Notice of Privacy Practices applicable to Providence Health & Services health care providers, including those participating in Providence Doctor’s Office Services, please see this Web page.
+If you wish to review the Notice of Privacy Practices applicable to Providence Health & Services health care providers, including those participating in Providence Doctor’s Office Services, then please see this Web page.